- Some Updates from Jun 7, 2020, 8:08am

 Off the top, we can chop apart the Peelian Principles, since some of them are outdated enough to seem terrible.

-The first, for example, in stating that policing is an alternative to legal punishment, suggests that it is the job of the police to either dish out punishment or merely intimidate potential criminals into doing something else with their time.
+The first, for example, in stating that policing is an alternative to legal punishment, suggests that it is the job of the police to either mete out punishment or merely intimidate potential criminals into doing something else with their time.
 So, we can probably strike that out and just take for granted that a civilian police force isn’t the military.
 The “secure and maintain public respect” items are ambiguous, since authoritarians often imagine that aggressive use of power is mutual respect.
-Those of you with abusive people in your lives will probably notice that they rant about whether people respect them frequently.
+Those of you with abusive people in your lives will probably notice that they rant about whether people respect them, frequently.

 The fifth principle is somewhat useful (the path to respect), but by explicitly decoupling policing from justice, it fails.
 And the remaining four principles are really the core improvements.
 What we’re left with is a vision of a force that prioritizes interceding in crimes and potentially offering the accused an opportunity to make the victim whole, which is at least a start.